brianzy/presentations/README.md

 ###How to Add Different Content Types (PPTX, PDF, HTML, RPres)

 ####Powerpoint
 If you are making powerpoint slides, save them to the repository when you are totally finished.
+We don't need to see your incremental changes as different commits since this is not a plain text format.
 Also, upload a copy of the slides as PDF.
-The PDF slides will render with in GitHub and other places.
+The PDF slides will render nicely within GitHub and other places.

 ####PDF
 Save the to the repository when you are totally finished.
-We don't need to see your incremental changes as different commits since this is not a plain text format
+We don't need to see your incremental changes as different commits since this is not a plain text format.

 ####RPres
 Start working on your Rpres file by updating the metatags in the top of the document that you copied (index.Rpres).